BST-Plus/BST-Plus/README.md

 * `Modernizr.js`, `respond.js` and `html5shiv.css` included - enqueued.
 * A starter CSS theme - `css/bst-plus.css`, enqueued. (**Don't** put your own styles in `style.css`.)
 * Visual editor stylesheet - into which the same Bootstrap 3 and starter CSS theme are preloaded by `@import`, so that what you see in the visual editor is (mostly!) what you get at the front end (WYSI(M!)WYG).
 E.g. you will see the theme's typography in the WordPress Post/Page editor, but its width will not be the same as your article column width in the front end.
-* Choice of two navbar positions (above and below the site title).
 * Bootstrap pagination ( e.g. `<- Previous | 1 | 2 | 3 | Next ->`) for Blog index and category pages.
 * [MIT licence](http://opensource.org/licenses/MIT) (open source).